1710 Sherman Avenue,

 19 people favorited this theater

 The Varsity Theater opened December 24, 1926 with George J. Lewis in “The Collegians” and Jack Holt in “Man of the Forest”.
 With its 2,500-seats, it was one of the largest suburban Chicago movie palaces ever built and was also one of the most spectacular.
 It was designed as a French royal chateau of the era of Francois I, and no expense was spared on luxury by its original owner, Clyde Elliot, an Evanston native who had worked in Hollywood for many years.
 From marble imported from Italy to antique tapestries, the Varsity Theater rivalled many of neighboring Chicago’s finest theaters.
 It was equipped with a Geneva-Smith Unit Organ, with an ‘Atmospheric’ style console which was opened by organist Leo Terry.

 The theater was absorbed into the ever-expanding Balaban & Katz chain’s empire in the early-1930’s, and remained a popular fixture of downtown Evanston until competition from multiplexes caused its demise in the 1980’s.
-It closed in 1988 and the interior at orchestra level was gutted to be converted into mixed-used retail use.
+It closed on August 16, 1984 with Jamie Lee Curtis in “Grandview U.S.A.”.
+The interior at orchestra level was gutted to be converted into mixed-used retail use.
 Original decorative features, proscenium and ceiling still remain, but are hidden from view.
 By May 2020 the retail units at orchestra level had departed from the building and it sits vacant.

 Just login to your account and subscribe to this theater.